catchspider2002/svelte-svg-patterns/Samples.md

 Create unique geometric patterns in a few seconds

-Speed up process
-Illustrations need time and effort.
-Use the MagicPattern editor to generate unlimited illustrations in seconds, literally.

-Boost creativity
-Do you look an empty canvas for hours, craving for inspiration?
-Now you're one click away from unleashing your imagination.

-Scale branding
-Content creation across different platform is difficult.
-Match unique illustrations to your brand and style.
-Make it beautiful
-Add custom illustration patterns to your digital and print assets.
-Create beautiful posters, business cards, or calendars!

-Pricing
-Create unique art without paying the 100$ per hour fee of a designer!

 Create unlimited patterns in seconds.
 Try it now, it's free.
 The easiest way to brand your business in a unique way